perak/kitchen-site/files/getting_started.md

 The input file can be <a href="http://www.json.org/" target="_blank">JSON</a> or <a href="http://www.yaml.org/" target="_blank">YAML</a>.
 If you prefer YAML, you'll need to install the <a href="https://www.npmjs.org/package/js-yaml" target="_blank">js-yaml</a> converter.

+### <span class="label label-danger">New!</span> Human language support

+**Experimental feature:** since version 0.9.43, you can write application description in everyday language.

+Meteor Kitchen uses <a href="https://www.npmjs.com/package/human2machine" target="_blank">human2machine</a> npm module to translate from everyday english to json.
+See example <a href="https://github.com/perak/kitchen-examples/tree/master/example-human" target="_blank">here</a>.

+More info and docs will be added soon.

 CoffeeScript
 ------------